norrinRadd8/bike_buddy/README.md

 ## License

-This application is not for commercial use.
+This application may not be edited or re-distributed commercially.

 <p align="right"><a href="#readme-top">back to top</a></p>